Cards of support

 Secondly, the Hindu goddess Durga who is the warrior goddess, often depicted with a lion, whose mythology centers around combating evils and demonic forces that threaten peace, prosperity and dharma of the good.

 I wanted to create a piece that embodied the significance and strength of a lion whilst also depicting a character that was race-less, gender-less and strong, that anyone can identify with.
 No matter how bad things get, you can overcome your hardships and grow stronger and more resilient because of it, and without the bad you cannot recognize the good.

 "Talk to yourself like you would to someone you love"

 It is a common aphorism we learn as children: "treat others as you would treat yourself".
 Most of us do not beat up, bully and abuse other people.
 Yet this is exactly how we will, at times, treat ourselves.

 Art has the truly magical ability to convey a sensibility that is beyond words.
 I did not have any fixed aesthetic notions when making this painting, I was trying to compose a message.
-Speak Up has conceived a very beautiful idea with this project, that a compassionate token can be physically passed from one hand to another.
+Safer Community has conceived a very beautiful idea with this project, that a compassionate token can be physically passed from one hand to another.
 I hoped with this image to communicate the force of love, and self-respect, and gentleness.